 AMGA — American Mountain Guides Association

 The AMGA is the the US representative to the 25-member IFMGA.
 The AMGA offers three guide certifications: rock, alpine and ski mountaineering.
 To gain certification in one of these disciplines, the candidate must gain guiding experience while passing a series of courses and exams.
-A US guide becomes an IFMGA Mountain Guide (American Mountain Guide) after receiving all three certificates from the AMGA.
+If a US guide receives all three certificates—ski, rock, alpine—from the AMGA, they become an American Mountain Guide, also known as IFMGA Mountain Guide.
 Without an IFMGA license you are, for example, a "climbing guide," an "Aspirant Mountain Guide" or an "AMGA Certified Rock Guide."

 IFMGA — International Federation of Mountain Guides Associations